 UNRAVELING OUR WHITENESS FACILITATOR

 Hi!
-I’m Erin Law (they/she pronouns) and I’m looking forward to getting to know you!
+I’m Erin Law (they/them pronouns) and I’m looking forward to getting to know you!
 Here is a bit about me…

 I believe my sacred purpose is to create spaces rooted in embodied practice that support people and communities who are ready and willing to unhinge from supremacy culture and lean in to embodied liberation.
 I have a background in academic dance where I engaged, among many other things, somatic movement and sociopolitical studies.
 In the last few years, I have developed a passion around more intentionally integrating movement, somatics, and social healing.
 This was sparked by the connections I perceived in my own experiences as a dancer and as a massage therapist, but carried further by my love of Susan Sgorbati’s practice of Emergent Improvisation as I perceive it to be connected to adrienne maree brown’s work and book Emergent Strategy.
 So, after years of tracking these types of intersections, I have come to approach my life as a commitment to co-creating culture through embodied creativity and meaningful relationships.

 A Bit About What Shapes Me: I have been graced with a long list of incredible teachers throughout my life, but this description is more concise for this particular context.
 I come from a lineage of movement analysis and somatics rooted in the work of Rudolf Laban, Irmgard Bartenieff and Bonnie Bainbridge Cohen and I have been influenced by my teachers and colleagues of that lineage: Colleen Wahl, Cadence Whittier, Janice Meaden, Peggy Hackney, and Ed Groff.
 Other influences have been Moshe Feldenkrais via my teachers Katherine Correa and Kim Greenberg, and the work of Liz Koch.
-Currently I am immersed in study and learning the language of Politicized Somatic Experiencing, and other forms of healing via Sage Hayes and Elizabeth Wolff.
-I recently studied with Generative Somatics (GS) via Amanda Ream and Dara Silverman, and am also influenced by the work of other GS practitioners: Vanissar Tarakali, Prentis Hemphill, Staci K Haines, Alta Starr, and Xochitl Bervara.
-I am also following, and deeply moved by, the emergence of the field of Cultural Somatics via Resmaa Manakem, Tada Hozumi, and Dare Sohei.
+Currently I am immersed in study and learning the language of Politicized Somatic Experiencing, and other forms of healing via Sage Hayes and Elisheva Wolff (and please link this to this link: https://elishevasimonwolff.com/about-1 ).
+I have studied with Generative Somatics (GS) via Amanda Ream and Dara Silverman, and am also influenced by the work of other GS practitioners: Vanissar Tarakali, Prentis Hemphill, Staci K Haines, Alta Starr, and Xochitl Bervara.
+I am also following, and deeply moved by, the emergence of the field of Cultural Somatics via Resmaa Menakem, Tada Hozumi, and Dare Sohei.